ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it reduces the potential for human errors and simplifies the process of configuring potentially thousands of machines all at once.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Installs the docker.io, python3-pip and docker module
+- Increases the virtual memory
+- Downloads and launches the docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.